Click on a link below to view a list of the different items available at WLBPD@AADL:

 Headphones: Lightweight Headphones are available upon request.

-USB Adapters: If the flash/thumb drive sticking out is getting in the way, or if inserting or keeping a USB drive in the USB port on the side of a digital player is difficult, Assistive Technology Port Adapters are available at no charge through the WLBPD@AADL.
-The adapters allow you to insert the USB drive at a right angle and make the USB drive flush with the side of the player.
+USB Adapters: If the flash/thumb drive sticking out is getting in the way, or if inserting or keeping a USB drive in the USB port on the side of a digital machine is difficult, Assistive Technology Port Adapters are available at no charge through the WLBPD@AADL.
+The adapters allow you to insert the USB drive at a right angle and make the USB drive flush with the side of the machine.

 Materials circulated by AADL that are not provided by the NLS require an AADL card.
 AADL Circulation policies, including potential fines, apply.
 Please contact any AADL service desk to request these and any other AADL materials: